ibm-cloud-docs/cloud-infrastructure/about-migration.md

 ## Step 1.
 Assess
 {: #step1-assess}

 Do you need to migrate instances to a new data center due to data center closures?
-Are you currently using Gen 1 compute resources and need to migrate to Gen 2 compute resources?
 Do you want to migrate your entire classic infrastructure to VPC?
 Assess your situation and identify your existing infrastructure to determine what components you have, how they are configured, and what you want to migrate.

 Not only do you need to assess your current environment, but you need to assess the target environment to understand the capabilities, support, and differences between the two environments, if applicable.
 In this assessment step, you can get a general idea of the complexity of the migration so that you can develop a migration strategy.